das08/comfortable-panda/README.md

 # Usage
 1. Login to PandA
 1. Proceed to main page.
 1. Done.
-Your upper tab color is changed.
+Your upper tab color is changed and ☰ icon is displayed.

 # Features
 ## Tab coloring